RobRoseKnows/umbc-cs-projects/umbc-cs461/projs/proj1/report.md

 I have been thinking about how I would map these to a database from the very beginning so there's not that many changes I need to make.
 Most of the logical design will be constructed during Phase D when I create scripts for creating the tables.

+## Phase D - Physical Design

+In this phase I created the scripts to create the tables, relations and constraints for the MySQL database described in Section B and C. There were a few differences and changes that I made from the original Phase B, that I acknowledged in Phase C.

+### createAll.sql

+The